Examples

 Content list List content files by status (all, drafts, published)

-Content convert Convert frontmatter between YAML and TOML formats
+Content convert Convert frontmatter between TOML, YAML, and JSON formats

 Content check-links Check for dead links in content files